Ohmnivore/TileSetter/README.md

 #Instructions:

 At this stage, to run TileSetter you must open [TileSetter.swf](https://github.com/Ohmnivore/TileSetter/raw/master/export/flash/bin/TileSetter.swf) in a stand-alone flash player (doesn't seem to work in-browser for reasons I don't understand).
-In the future I plan to fix the browser issue and port it to Neko and native platforms.
+In the future I plan to fix the browser issue.

+Or you can run on a compiled version of TileSetter for Windows (native).
+[ZIP](https://github.com/Ohmnivore/TileSetter/releases) (Download TileSetter.zip)

 #Wiki: